Home > Netherlands > Amsterdam > International French School Amsterdam

 Food alternatives for special dietary needs (ie. vegan, kosher, halal etc)

-Yes there are some alternative food times for students with special diets
+Yes there are some alternative choices for students with special diets

 Uniform required